JQT (group): 2009: Debut

 At the end of September 2009, a teaser was published on various Korean websites.
 It showed three men spreading the letters 'JQT' across the city of Seoul with spray paint and colored paper.
 Many people thought they were advertising for a new boy group, but a few days later, it was revealed that JQT was a four-membered girl group.
 On October 12, their first showcase was released online.
 The group also released their first digital single 'BLING BLING', as well as the music video to "I Fell For You", on the same day.
 Following the release of their single, the group began to appear on various Korean shows.

 2010: No Need To Know

-On August 13, JQT made an unexpected return to the music scene by releasing their second digital single 'FOURFUME'.
+On August 13, JQT made an unexpected return to the music scene by releasing their second digital single 'Fourfme'.
 On August 13, a music video was released for the song "No Need To Know", which was promoted on various Korean music stations.
 On August 30, the group released an OST song for the anime "Shugo Chara!!"
 Nearly a month later, the group released two songs ("AH!
 Republic of Korea (Ver.1)" & "AH!
 Republic of Korea (Ver.
 2)") for the 'G20 2010 Seoul Summit'.
 On December 15, JQT won their first ever award at the '18th Korean Culture Entertainment Awards'.